St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 Suspension bridge in a lush tropical forest, reflecting the treetop adventure experience at Loterie Farm on the French side of St. Martin.

-Loterie Farm is a lush nature reserve on the slopes of Pic Paradis, offering a peaceful escape into St. Martin’s tropical forest.
+Loterie Farm is a lush nature reserve on the slopes of Pic Paradis.
+It offers a peaceful escape into St. Martin’s tropical forest.
 Visitors can hike shaded trails, explore treetop walkways, try the zipline course, or relax by the jungle‑surrounded pool.
-It’s a refreshing change of pace from the island’s beaches and a great way to experience the natural beauty of the French side.
-You can read the full guide to Loterie Farm here.
+It’s a refreshing break from the island’s beaches and a great way to experience the natural beauty of the French side.

 9. Pinel Island